- What is a DSLR Camera?

 If that seems like a lot to process, don’t get too worried.
 Having a rough understanding of how these three factors work with one another is an important aspect of basic DSLR photography, but it takes a ton of experience to really understand intuitively how to balance the three against each other.
 The best thing you can do is get out in the field and experiment with the exposure triangle yourself, but the below video can provide you with a more hands-on analysis of the core principles at play.

 Understanding the Exposure Modes

-If the section of this intro to DSLR was a bit overwhelming, don’t worry.
+If the above section of this intro to DSLR was a bit overwhelming, don’t worry.
 We’re past the more high-minded technical aspects and into the more practical terms.
 One of the primary advantages of DSLR cameras is that they come with a breathtaking number of different modes.
-Some of these can assist photographers with some of the higher minded functions of DSLR cameras, while others are designed to be used for far more specialized purposes.
+Some of these can assist photographers with some of the higher-minded functions of DSLR cameras, while others are designed to be used for far more specialized purposes.

 Remember that complicated relationship between ISO, shutter speed, and aperture that we talked about above?
 The varying exposure modes automate the process to varying degrees and give you some easy presets that allow you to get quality shots without having to adjust the settings by hand.
 But just glancing at the letters inscribed on your camera’s mode dial won’t tell you a whole lot.
 We’re going to break down the specifics so you can feel comfortable shifting between different modes out in the field.

 DSLR cameras come with a variety of different modes that make use of tailored exposures to capture the needs of specialized situations.
 They’re a great set of training wheels for new camera owners, but even more experienced photographers use them to reduce their amount of work.
 We’ll note where these modes fall on the exposure triangle so you can better learn DSLR fundamentals in an illustrative environment.